-Mr. Suleiman's recent representations include serving as lead litigator for Asiana Airlines in an investigation by the National Transportation Safety Board into the crash of Asiana flight 214 at San Francisco International Airport.
-His work for Asiana was profiled in the National Law Journal’'s September 1, 2014 feature story, "Navigating the NTSB’s Asiana Airlines Crash Investigation."
+Mr. Suleiman's recent representations include serving as co-lead counsel for airbag manufacturer Takata Corporation in connection with a criminal investigation by the U.S. Department of Justice that resulted in the company’s February 27, 2017 guilty plea to one count of wire fraud.
+Mr. Suleiman also served as lead counsel for Asiana Airlines in an investigation by the National Transportation Safety Board into the crash of Asiana flight 214 at San Francisco International Airport.
+His work for Asiana was profiled in the National Law Journal’s September 1, 2014 feature story, "Navigating the NTSB’s Asiana Airlines Crash Investigation."

 Mr. Suleiman maintains an active pro bono practice and serves on the Board of the Columbia Law School Alumni Association of Washington, DC.
-He is quoted frequently in the press and has published articles in a variety of publications, including the Wall Street Journal, the National Law Journal, Inside Counsel, and Law360.
+He is quoted frequently in the press and has published articles in the Wall Street Journal, the National Law Journal, Inside Counsel, and Law360.